Applelo/SwitchSD2Vita/README.md

 ### Switch your mount point between ux0 and uma0 easily for your SD2Vita!

 This application simplify the setup to install and manage SD2VITA drivers for both ux0:/ and uma0:/ mounting points.
-You can also switch to other mount point if you want (xmc0, imc0, grw0) :)
+You can also switch to another mount point if you want (xmc0, imc0, grw0) :)

-This homebrew uses [StorageMgr](https://github.com/CelesteBlue-dev/PSVita-StorageMgr) by *Celestblue-dev* to work.
+This homebrew uses [StorageMgr](https://github.com/CelesteBlue-dev/PSVita-StorageMgr) by *Celestblue-dev*.

 ## Changelog